 Access our online reporting form for:

-Once all the information is in, CCOPMM reviews complex or contentious cases to determine:
+Once all the information is in, CCOPMM reviews all deaths to determine:

 - if the harm or death was avoidable